pharaphara/downloadManagerApi/README.md

 ## Prerequisites

-- Go on https://uptobox.com/my_account and get your token.
+- Go on https://uptobox.com/my_account and get your token (Only for premium users).
-- Inside application.properties set port, name, username, download folder path, and uptobox token
+- Inside application.properties name, username, download folder path, and uptobox token
+- The API is made to run in a Tomcat server

 ## Functions: